jlowder/nbody/README.md

-The plot function requires a GL-enabled R environment to be installed (package "r-base-core" in Ubuntu), and produces a fully interactive plot window that allows rotating, zooming, and panning:
+The plot function requires a GL-enabled R environment to be installed (package "r-base-core" and "r-cran-rgl" in Ubuntu), and produces a fully interactive plot window that allows rotating, zooming, and
+panning:

 # ![Major planets](https://raw.github.com/jlowder/nbody/master/doc/major.png)